Maria-Lindling/bulletheck/README.md

 - `ClientShell`
   - `syncPlayerSeat` to distinguish if this client is Pilot or Gunner
   - `syncPlayerVessel` to allow the server to assign a vessel to the player/s
-  - `syncIsReady` to sync the ready-state of the client (⬇️low relevance / not used)
 - `GameFinishMenuOverlay`
   - `syncHostName` to sync input information, but "live update" for the InputField representing the other player isn't implemented (⬇️low relevance)
   - `syncClientName` to sync input information, but "live update" for the InputField representing the other player isn't implemented (⬇️low relevance)